University of Greenwich2016 League Table Ranking 107

 - Students’ Union University of Greenwich (SUUG) is a democratic organisation, run by students for students.
 It’s a non-profit organisation too – all the money from sales of memberships and commercial activities is put back into providing student opportunities, improving and expanding on what’s already on offer.

 - There are bars and shops on all campuses, where students can have a quick coffee in between lectures, have lunch with friends or a drink at the end of the day, which are regularly price compared with local competition to guarantee that students always have the best offer.

 - It also provides loads of volunteering opportunities, which help boost students’ CV's.
 The SU also employs lots of students in a wide range of flexible part-time jobs.

-- It runs campaigns throughout the year on issues which are important to students and directly impact on student life.
+- It runs student-led campaigns throughout the year on issues which are important to students and directly impact on student life.

-- An Advice Service, staffed by impartial experts, provides support across a range of issues, from academic ones to concerns with housing and money.
+- An advice service, staffed by independent experts, provides support across a range of issues, from academic problems to concerns with personal problems, housing and money.

-- It runs a brand new Sustainability Hub, where Green Ambassadors work on innovative projects that will enhance the sustainability of both the Students’ Union and the university.
-This also offers volunteering and work opportunities for students.
+- It runs the Greenwich Sustainability Hub, where student Green Ambassadors work on innovative projects that will enhance the sustainability of both the Students’ Union and the university, which has previously been voted the 'Greenest University' in the country.

 - The university has close ties with Charlton Athletic FC and Blackheath RFC, utilising some of the best local facilities.

-- Rugby, netball, football, cricket and hockey teams play on Wednesdays in the BUCS leagues.
+- Rugby, netball, football, cricket, hockey and basketball teams play on Wednesdays in the BUCS leagues.
 Plenty of non-competitive sport is available too, with lots of opportunities to get involved in casual activities with friends.

-- There is a state-of-the-art gym and sports hall at the Avery Hill Campus.
-Outdoor facilities include some great football pitches, plus netball and tennis courts.
+- There is a gym and sports hall at the Avery Hill Campus.
+Outdoor facilities include football pitches, plus netball and tennis courts.